 Economic Inducements.
-Possible counter-terrorism initiatives might include efforts to change economic and social conditions that provide a breeding ground for terrorists.
-It has been noted that most terrorists worldwide are unemployed or underemployed with virtually nonexistent prospects for economic advancement.
-Some analysts believe that targeted assistance programs to reduce poverty and ignorance (which might also include supporting secular educational alternatives to the Madrassahs - Islamic religious schools) can make a difference in lifestyles and attitudes and diminish the appeal of extremist groups.
+Counter-terrorism initiatives might include efforts to change economic and social conditions that provide a breeding ground for terrorists.
+Some have suggested that most terrorists worldwide are unemployed or underemployed with virtually nonexistent prospects for economic advancement.
+Some analysts believe that targeted assistance programs to reduce poverty and increase education (which might also include supporting secular educational alternatives to the Madrassahs - Islamic religious schools) can make a difference in lifestyles and attitudes and diminish the appeal of extremist groups.
 A further rationale, they say, is to project a more positive image of the United States in terrorism-prone lands.
 Critics, though, argue that severe economic conditions are not the sole or even the main motivational factors driving the emergence of terrorism, stressing that resentment against a particular country or political order and religious fanaticism also are important motivations.
 Osama bin Laden's large personal fortune and his far-flung business empire would seem to contradict economic deprivation as explanations of his terrorism.
 Similarly, all of the 15 Saudi Arabian hijackers implicated in the September 11 attacks were from middle-class families or well-connected ones.
 The Basque Fatherland and Liberty organization (ETA) in Spain is a relatively well-heeled terrorist organization.
-Possibly, ambient economic conditions partly explain certain kinds of terrorist behavior in specific situations (such as suicide bombings in Israel), but political factors play a significant role as well.
+Ambient economic conditions partly explain certain kinds of terrorist behavior in specific situations, but political factors play a significant role as well.

 Covert Action.
-Intelligence gathering, infiltration of terrorist groups, and military operations involve a variety of clandestine or so-called "covert" activities.
+Intelligence gathering, infiltration of terrorist groups, and military operations involve a variety of clandestine or "covert" activities.
 Much of this activity is of a passive monitoring nature aimed at determining the strategic intentions, capabilities, and vulnerabilities of terrorist organizations.
-A more active form of covert activity occurs during events such as a hostage crisis or hijacking when a foreign country may quietly request advice, equipment, or technical support during the conduct of operations, with no public credit to be given the providing country.
-Covert action may also seek to exploit vulnerabilities of terrorist organizations, for example, by spreading disinformation about leaders, encouraging defections, promoting divisions between political and military factions, or exploiting conflicts between organizations.
+An active form of covert activity occurs during events such as an hostage crisis or hijacking when a foreign country may quietly request advice, equipment, or technical support, with no public credit to be given the providing country.
+Covert action may also seek to exploit vulnerabilities of terrorist organizations, for example, by spreading disinformation about leaders, encouraging defections, promoting divisions between factions, or exploiting conflicts between organizations.

 Some nations have periodically resorted to unconventional methods beyond their territory for the express purpose of neutralizing individual terrorists and/or thwarting preplanned attacks.
 Examples of activities might run the gamut from intercepting or sabotaging delivery of funding or weapons to a terrorist group, to destroying a terrorist's embryonic WMD production facilities, to seizing and transporting a wanted terrorist to stand trial for assassination or murder.
 Arguably, such activity might be justified as preemptive self-defense under Article 51 of the U.N. charter.
 On the other hand, it could be argued that such actions violate customary international law.
+The Senate and House Intelligence Committees, in a December 10, 2002 report, recommended maximizing covert action to counter terrorism [http://intelligence.senate.gov/recommendations.pdf].